 CoinSpot accepts Australian Dollars (AUD) while CoinJar accepts both Australian Dollars and British Pounds (GBP).

-CoinSpot has a reputation for quite high fees; specifically, the use of the instant platform on their main site, which charges a flat 1%.
+CoinSpot charges a flat 1% for instant purchases.
 However, a market order is a tenth of the price, at 0.1%.
 BPAY deposits are charged at 0.9% and blueshyft cash deposits at 2.5% but POLi, PayID, Direct Deposits are free.